rstudio/team-admin.rstudio.com/docs/overview.md

 * You should be able to SSH into an AWS virtual machine.

-!!! note "Note"
+!!! note
-    This means you may have to install an SSH client on your laptop
+    This means you may have to install an SSH client on your laptop:

     * On **Mac OS** and **Linux** this may well be built into your shell

-    * On **Windows**, you may elect to use PuTTy, or some other SSH client, e.g. SuperPuTTy or MobaXterm, or use the Windows Subsystem for Linux (WSL) to access a Linux shell.
+    * On **Windows**, you may elect to use PuTTy or some other SSH client, e.g. SuperPuTTy or MobaXterm, or use the Windows Subsystem for Linux (WSL) to access a Linux shell.

 ### Internet access requirements